Here’s a question that comes up among coaches. It’s also something discussed in several of the Volleyball Coaching Wizards interviews.

 Good rest and recovery is important through the whole season, though.
 Coaches talk about how they want mentally tough players, but fatigue is a major factor there.
 Fatigue also influences skill acquisition, and not in a good way.

 Something to think about when you schedule pre-season double days and long practice sessions.
+There are a couple of Coaching Conversations I did with David Gil that speak to exactly this topic.

 On a related note, another question is whether one should taper as one approaches match day.
 Coaches have mixed views.
 I personally favor ramping up the intensity.
 I tend to go shorter the day before the match, though.